 Students who do not place into college level English on the placement test will be required to take developmental courses (i.e., ENG 1, ENG 3, ENG 4, ENG 7).

-Students who have not completed Algebra I in high school with a "C" or better will be required to take the placement test.
-Those who do not place above Algebra I (MTH 3) and into Algebra II (MTH 4) or higher on the placement test will be required to take developmental courses.
+Students who do not place above Algebra I (MTH 03) and into Algebra II (MTH 04) or higher on the placement test will be required to take developmental courses.